Precession-induced nonclassicality of the free induction decay of NV centers by a dynamical polarized nuclear spin bath: Dynamics of NV centers

-Additionally, due to the three-order of magnitude difference between $T_1$ and $T_2^\ast$, the electron spin dynamics can be well approximated by pure dephasing, on the time scale under study.
+Additionally, since the $\widehat{S}_z$ component is responsible for $T_2^\ast$, while the $\widehat{S}_x$ and $\widehat{S}_y$ components are for $T_1$, the experimentally measured three-order of magnitude difference between $T_1$ and $T_2^\ast$ guarantees a well-approximated pure dephasing of electron spin dynamics, on the time scale under study \cite{redman_nv_relaxation_prl_1991,neumann_nv_entanglement_science_2008,childress_nv_center_science_2006,liu_nv_center_fid_sr_2012,maze_nv_center_fid_njp_2012}.
 Therefore, it is relevant for us to neglect the terms proportional to $\widehat{S}_x$ and $\widehat{S}_y$ in Eq.~(\ref{eq_int_hamiltonian}) and consider only the $\widehat{S}_z$ component phenomenologically.
 Meanwhile, assuming that an external magnetic field $\vec{B}=B_z\vec{e}_z$ is aligned with the $z$-axis, then the total Hamiltonian can be expressed as

 And the three components of the hyperfine coefficients are explicitly written as

 Due to the external magnetic field $\vec{B}=B_z\vec{e}_z$ lifting the $m_S=\pm 1$ degeneracy, now we selectively focus on the single-spin transition $\ket{0}\leftrightarrow\ket{1}$, forming a logical qubit.
 With this setup, the total Hamiltonian (\ref{eq_total_hamiltonian}) is block diagonal in the electron spin basis in the form of